 You can’t imagine a future together

 One huge component of lasting relationships is envisioning your shared future together.
 If your view of the future doesn’t align with your partner’s, or if you’ve stopped talking about plans altogether, it may indicate a relationship coming to an end.

 Where to from here?

-Although these are very negative experiences and worrying signs, in themselves they don’t have to signal the end of the relationship unless they don’t change.
-With new ways of looking at issues and bridging the divide created by poor communication and conflict resolution, you can take the heat out and build enough of a bridge to see what really is between you.
+Although these are negative experiences and worrying signs, they are not necessarily signs your relationship is over — unless they don’t change.
+With new ways of looking at issues and bridging the divide created by poor communication and conflict, you can take the heat out.
+You can rebuild enough of a bridge to see what really is between you.

 If you are stuck in negative cycles, seeing a professional counsellor can be an excellent circuit breaker.
 Even agreeing to make an appointment and attending together is the start of a common platform and a new approach.